eddiegomezr94/AD-LAB/README.md

 <img src=https://imgur.com/eNXKb1S.png>
 </p>

-- After the VM's are created and inspected to be sharing the same virtual network the next step was to set DC-1's private IP adress to static.
-Initially it is dynamic but the reason to set to static is so that the VM does not change its IP adress when installing the new Domain in the steps ahead.
-This will keep the Private IP adress normal at 10.0.0.4 without any new installations affecting the adress.
+- After the VM's are created and inspected to be sharing the same virtual network the next step was to set DC-1's private IP address to static.
+Initially it is dynamic but the reason to set to static is so that the VM does not change its IP address when installing the new Domain in the steps ahead.
+This will keep the Private IP address normal at 10.0.0.4 without any new installations affecting the address.

 <Div align="center">
 <H3> Perpetual Ping Test </H3>